WICG/turtledove/FLEDGE.md

 The value of each key that an interest group has in its `trustedBiddingSignalsKeys` list will be passed from the `keys` dictionary to the interest group's generateBid() function as the `trustedBiddingSignals` parameter.
 Values missing from the JSON object will be set to null.
 If the JSON download fails, or there are no `trustedBiddingSignalsKeys` or `trustedBiddingSignalsURL` in the interest group, then the `trustedBiddingSignals` argument to generateBid() will be null.

 The `perInterestGroupData` dictionary contains optional data for interest groups whose names were included in the request URL.
 The `priorityVector` will be used to calculate the final priority for an interest group, if that interest group has `enableBiddingSignalsPrioritization` set to true in its definition.
 Otherwise, it's only used to filter out interest groups, if the dot product with `prioritySignals` is negative.
 See [Filtering and Prioritizing Interest Groups](#35-filtering-and-prioritizing-interest-groups) for more information.

+The `updateIfOlderThanMs` optional field specifies that the interest group should be updated via the `updateURL` mechanism (see the [interest group attributes](#12-interest-group-attributes) section) if the interest group hasn't been joined or updated in a duration of time exceeding `updateIfOlderThanMs` milliseconds.
+Updates that ended in failure, either parse or network failure, are not considered to increment the last update or join time.

 Similarly, sellers may want to fetch information about a specific creative, e.g. the results of some out-of-band ad scanning system.
 This works in much the same way as [`trustedBiddingSignalsURL`](#31-fetching-real-time-data-from-a-trusted-server), with the base URL coming from the `trustedScoringSignalsURL` property of the seller's auction configuration object.
 The parameter `experimentGroupId` comes from `sellerExperimentGroupId` in the auction configuration if provided.
 However, the URL has two sets of keys: "renderUrls=url1,url2,..." and "adComponentRenderUrls=url1,url2,..." for the main and adComponent renderURLs bids offered in the auction.
 Note that the query params use "Urls" instead of "URLs".
 It is up to the client how and whether to aggregate the fetches with the URLs of multiple bidders.